 Kiki Petrosino is an Associate Professor of English and Director of Creative Writing at the University of Louisville.
 Her publications include two collections of poems, Hymn for the Black Terrific (2013) and Fort Red Border (2009), both from Sarabande Books.
 Her poems have appeared in Best American Poetry, The New York Times, Tin House, jubilat, Gulf Coast, Harvard Review, the LA Review of Books, and elsewhere.
 She co-edits Transom, an electronic poetry journal (http://www.transomjournal.com).
 Petrosino holds graduate degrees from the University of Chicago and the Iowa Writers' Workshop.

 Claire Messud is the author of The Woman Upstairs and The Emperor’s Children, a New York Times, Los Angeles Times, and Washington Post Best Book of the Year.
 Her first novel, When the World Was Steady, and her book of novellas, The Hunters, were both finalists for the PEN/Faulkner Award; and her second novel, The Last Life, was a Publishers Weekly Best Book of the Year and Editor’s Choice at The Village Voice.
 All four books were named New York Times Notable Books of the Year.
 Messud has been awarded Guggenheim and Radcliffe Fellowships and the Strauss Living Award from the American Academy of Arts and Letters.
 She lives in Cambridge, Massachusetts, with her husband and children.

-The Visiting Writers Series is sponsored by the MFA Program for Poets and Writers and the Juniper Initiative, and made possible by support from the Massachusetts Cultural Council, the University of Massachusetts Arts Council, the Vice Provost of Research & Engagement, the College of Humanities & Fine Arts, and the English Department.
+The Visiting Writers Series is sponsored by the MFA for Poets and Writers and the Juniper Initiative, and made possible by support from the Massachusetts Cultural Council, the University of Massachusetts Arts Council, the College of Humanities & Fine Arts, and the English Department.